Why Preparing for Ayahuasca Ceremonies Matters

 - All artificial sweeteners

-- Caffeine and stimulants
+- Caffeine and energy drinks

 - Dairy products

-Begin Preparation Early
+Begin Ayahuasca Preparation Early

 Become Willing